6 Ways to Recover Permanently Deleted Files in Windows 10

 Method 5.
 Retrieve permanently deleted files using Windows File Recovery

-Without backups, you can also restore permanently deleted files in Windows 10 or 11 using the command line utility.
+Without backups, you can also restore permanently deleted files in Windows 10 using the command line utility.
 Microsoft has provided an official tool named Windows File Recovery, which requires you to have some computer expertise.

 Before using this tool, you need to figure out your file system, the source drive & target place, recovery mode & switches.